 Restaurant tip: I had a lovely birthday diner at Xup Xup with amazing food and service.

-El Born is very similar to Barri Gòthic with the narrow streets and squares, but a bit more quiet.
-There’s lots of restaurants and bars with a kind of Bohemian-style nightlife.
+El Born is very similar to Barri Gòthic with the narrow streets and squares, but a bit quieter.
+There are lots of restaurants and bars with a kind of Bohemian-style nightlife.
 People just hang out with their drinks and grab some Tapas.
 El Born is the Fashionista-district with modern and freaky little boutiques from local designers you can spend hours walking through and spend your money.
-Some sights in El Born: Santa Maria del Mar church, the Chocolate museum, the Palau de la Musica Catalana (the palace of Catalan Music) or El Born market.
-This place is worth a visit if only on account of the its fantastic architecture.
-It is divided into sections, each housing different attractions: an exhibition hall with a permanent and temporary exhibitions, a section for concerts and talks and one with restaurants and a book shop.
-The centre of the hall shows the archaeological remains.
+Some sights in El Born: Santa Maria del Mar church, the Chocolate Museum, the Palau de la Musica Catalana (the palace of Catalan Music) or El Born market.
+This place is worth a visit if only on account of its fantastic architecture.
+It is divided into sections, each housing different attractions: an exhibition hall with permanent and temporary exhibitions, a section for concerts and talks and one with restaurants and a bookshop.
+The center of the hall shows the archaeological remains.